azap2124/bellabeat_case_study_sql/README.md

 Sando Mur: Mathematician and Bellabeat’s cofounder; a key member of the Bellabeat executive team

 ## 1. Ask
+### Identifying the business task:

+I will analyze smart device usage data in order to gain insights into how consumers use non-Bellabeat smart devices.
+After this is accomplished, I'll select one Bellabeat product and apply these insights to my presentation.

+### Questions to consider:
+1. What are some trends in smart device usage?
+2. How could these trends apply to Bellabeat customers?
+3. How could these trends help influence Bellabeat marketing strategy?

+**Primary stakeholders:** Urška Sršen and Sando Mur - Executive team members

+**Secondary stakeholders:** Bellabeat's marketing analytics team

 ## 2. Prepare

 ## 3. Process

 ## 4. Analyze

 ## 5. Share

 ## 6. Act